TACC/agavepy/docs/contributing/set-up-dev-end.md

 ### Work with a development container
-In this section, you learn to develop like the TACC LSC core team.
+In this section, you learn to develop like the TACC team.
-The `TACC/agavepy` repository includes a `Dockerfile` at its root.
+The `TACC/agavepy` repository includes a `Dockerfile` (`dev.Dockerfile`) at its root.
 This file defines AgavePy's development environment.
-The `Dockerfile` lists the environment's dependencies: system libraries and binaries, Go environment, Go dependencies, etc.
+The `Dockerfile` lists the environment's dependencies: system libraries and binaries, environment, dependencies, etc.

 AgavePy's development environment is itself, ultimately a Docker container.
 You use the `TACC/agavepy` repository and its `Dockerfile` to create a